The first time I heard of OnlyFans, I thought it was a sports app.

 Once on the app, youth can try to hide OnlyFans from their parents.
 One of the most common approaches teens use is to hide apps on their smartphones.

 OnlyFans’ website can also be accessed without an app from a device on any internet browser.
-Some internet filters and internet parental controls can get circumvented via a proxy site or a VPN.
+Some internet filters and internet parental controls can be circumvented via a proxy site or a VPN.

 Giving a child the right tech at the right time is one of the best ways to help them learn crucial digital skills.
 Guardrails can prevent accidental exposure and may help slow down or deter a child from seeking out unhealthy websites.